Why is this Volkswagen engine the best?

 Top model: Passat 1.8T Sport (B5.5)

-Love it or absolutely loathe it, the New Beetle was certainly a talking point with its cartoonish looks, dash-mounted vase and reliable Golf underpinnings, and it came loaded with some hilariously powerful engines – but only the 150 and 180PS versions of the 1.8 20V turbo.
+Love it or loathe it, the new Volkswagen Beetle was certainly a talking point with its cartoonish looks, dash-mounted vase and reliable Golf underpinnings, and it came loaded with some hilariously powerful engines – but only the 150 and 180PS versions of the 1.8 20V turbo.

 Power: 150, 170